-** Please know that content in this post maybe sensitive to those who may have experienced sexual misconduct or abuse.
+** Please know that content in this post may be sensitive to those who may have experienced sexual misconduct or abuse.

 History of Denim Day

 In 1992, an 18-year old girl is picked up by her married 45-year old driving instructor for her very first lesson in Italy.
 Instead of learning how to drive, he parks the car on an isolated road and violates her body.
-He threatened to kill her if she ever told anyone and with courage she later told her parents.
-There was a trial and conviction of the rapist, however he appealed the decision.
+He threatened to kill her if she ever told anyone and with the courage she later told her parents.
+There was a trial and conviction of the rapist, however, he appealed the decision.
 The sentence of the driving instructor was overturned and dismissed.
 The driver was released.
 In the highest court, they ruled that the young girl’s jeans were so tight, that he would have needed assistance to have them removed, therefore ruling that the sexual act was no longer rape, but consensual sex.

 Women in the Italian Parliament were outraged, as they should be.
 In an effort to support the young lady, they began a protest on the steps of the Supreme Court, wearing denim jeans to show solidarity for anyone who may also be in this situation.
-It became a national cause when the media aired and California Senators and Assembly supported the cause on the steps of the Capital in Sacramento.
-The first denim day was held in Los Angeles in April 1999 and has been continuing in the month of April ever since.
+It became a national cause when the media aired and California Senators and Assembly supported the cause on the steps of the Capitol in Sacramento.
+The first denim day was held in Los Angeles on April 1999 and has been continuing in the month of April ever since.

 Denim Day calls for the attention towards sexual violence and not about blaming the victim.
 If you wish to participate in your community’s Denim Day events, Peace Over Violence has resources, including buttons and information, on organizing a day of solidarity.

 If you or someone you know have been sexually assaulted, call a crisis hotline, 800-656- HOPE (4673).